tritonmc/triton-website/docs/concepts/commands-permissions.md

 - `remove` Remove the sign from its current group (if any).

 `group id` _(only if `mode` is `set`)_: The sign group to assign the sign to.

+### /triton info

+Permission: `triton.info`

+Shows information about Triton and how it is setup.
+If [log level](/concepts/config.md#log-level) is 2 or more, the loaded config is also printed to the console.

+### /triton loglevel [number]

+_(console only)_
+Permission: `triton.loglevel`

+When used without argument, it prints the current [log level](/concepts/config.md#log-level).
+When an argument is provided, the log level is set to that number until the plugin is reloaded or this command is executed again.

+This only works on the console since otherwise it would be ambiguous which server we were targeting (e.g. the proxy or the actual server).

+#### Arguments

+`number` _(optional)_: The new log level.
+Must be a number between 0 and 2.

 ### /triton database \<mode>